-Review and report to the Board before release to the public, where appropriate, all public disclosure documents (including related news releases) containing audited or unaudited financial information, including any prospectus, interim and annual financial statements, management's discussion and analysis, the annual report, the annual information form and any certification, report, opinion, or review rendered by the external auditor.
+Review and report to the Board before release to the public, where appropriate, all public disclosure documents (including related news releases) containing audited or unaudited financial information, including any prospectus, interim and annual financial statements, management's discussion and analysis, the annual report, the annual information form, any report on corporate responsibility or sustainability, and any certification, report, opinion, or review rendered by the external auditor.
 Such review shall include discussions with management and where appropriate the external auditors, and shall specifically include:

-- (i) all critical accounting estimates and judgements including how policies were chosen among alternatives, the methodology of applying those estimates and policies, and the assumptions made, and the impact of changes in those estimates and policies, both qualitatively and quantitatively; - (ii) any material off-balance sheet transactions, arrangements, obligations (including contingent obligations) and other relationships of the Company with unconsolidated entities or other persons, that may have a material current or future effect on the Company's consolidated financial statements, financial condition, changes in financial condition, results of operations, liquidity, capital resources, capital reserves or significant components of revenues or expenses; - (iii) all material related-party transactions; - (iv) obtaining an explanation from management of all significant variances between comparative reporting periods and an explanation for items which vary from expected or budgeted amounts; - (v) internal control procedures, programs and policies, and assessment of the adequacy and effectiveness of internal controls over the accounting and financial reporting systems and other identified business risks; - (vi) all post-audit or management letters, containing the recommendations of the external auditor, and management's response and subsequent follow-up to any identified weaknesses or significant comments;
+- all critical accounting estimates and judgements including how policies were chosen among alternatives, the methodology of applying those estimates and policies, and the assumptions made, and the impact of changes in those estimates and policies, both qualitatively and quantitatively; - (ii) any material off-balance sheet transactions, arrangements, obligations (including contingent obligations) and other relationships of the Company with unconsolidated entities or other persons, that may have a material current or future effect on the Company's consolidated financial statements, financial condition, changes in financial condition, results of operations, liquidity, capital resources, capital reserves or significant components of revenues or expenses; - (iii) all material related-party transactions; - (iv) obtaining an explanation from management of all significant variances between comparative reporting periods and an explanation for items which vary from expected or budgeted amounts; - (v) internal control procedures, programs and policies, and assessment of the adequacy and effectiveness of internal controls over the accounting and financial reporting systems and other identified business risks;

-- (vii) all issues of operational risk management, including insurance coverages maintained by the Company or any subsidiary of the Company, legal exposure, including legal claims or other contingencies as well as tax assessments that could have a material effect upon the consolidated financial position or operating results of the Company, management compliance with regulatory requirements, conflicts of interest, and other related matters, in the exercise of its business judgement that it considers as having or tending to have a material impact on the financial position of the Company; and - (viii) any allegations of fraud, or other impropriety, whether or not material, that involves management or other employees who have a significant role in internal controls.
+- (vi) all post-audit or management letters, containing the recommendations of the external auditor, and management's response and subsequent follow-up to any identified weaknesses or significant comments; - (vii) all certifications of management with respect to financial information, as well as the existence and performance of internal controls; - (viii) all issues of operational risk management, including insurance coverages maintained by the Company or any subsidiary of the Company, legal exposure, including legal claims or other contingencies as well as tax assessments that could have a material effect upon the consolidated financial position or operating results of the Company, management compliance with regulatory requirements, conflicts of interest, and other related matters, in the exercise of its business judgement that it considers as having or tending to have a material impact on the financial position of the Company; and - (ix) any allegations of fraud, or other impropriety, whether or not material, that involves management or other employees who have a significant role in internal controls.